wanyuenmei/quilt/README.md

     // Allow the webTier to connect to the database on port 1433 (connect 1433 "webTier" "database")

-    // Allow the batch processer to connect to the database on and the webTier via SSH (connect 22 "batch" (list "webTier" "database"))
+    // Allow the batch processor to connect to the database on and the webTier via SSH (connect 22 "batch" (list "webTier" "database"))

     // Allow all containers in the webTier to connect to each other on any port